EAN-MapNet: Efficient Vectorized HD Map Construction with Anchor Neighborhoods: Introduction

 \section{Introduction}

-In autonomous driving systems, HD map leverage rich semantic information, accurately reflecting the road environment, and providing robust data support for planning and decision-making\cite{bansal2018chauffeurnet,cui2019multimodal,chai2019multipath}.
-However, the traditional creation process of HD map begins with capturing point clouds and constructing map through SLAM\cite{xiong2022road,zhang2014loam,mur2017orb}.
+In autonomous driving systems, HD map leverage rich semantic information, accurately reflecting the road environment, and providing robust data support for planning and decision-making \cite{bansal2018chauffeurnet,cui2019multimodal,chai2019multipath}.
+However, the traditional creation process of HD map begins with capturing point clouds and constructing map by SLAM \cite{zhang2014loam,mur2017orb}.
 Subsequently, it heavily relies on a large amount of human resources for annotation and maintenance.
-Consequently, it faces challenges such as high construction costs, poor scalability, and low data freshness.
+Consequently, traditional method faces challenges such as high construction costs, poor scalability, and low data freshness.

-In recent years, the researchs on end-to-end HD map generation networks have gained significant attention.
-Early works focused on semantic segmentation of bird's eye view (BEV) to identify map elements pixel by pixel\cite{li2022hdmapnet,dong2022superfusion,peng2023bevsegformer}.
-However, It is evident that these works require intricate post-processing steps to generate the vectorized representation of map elements.
-Therefore, the approaches of representing map elements as sequences of points have been introduced\cite{liao2022maptr,liao2023maptrv2,yuan2024streammapnet,xu2023insightmapper,yu2023scalablemap}.
-Typically, such methods design detection heads based on the structure of the DETR decoder\cite{carion2020end}.
-The initial queries, after feature aggregation, undergo MLP to output the category and coordinates of the points.
+In recent years, the researchs on end-to-end HD map construction have gained significant attention.
+Early works focus on semantic segmentation of the bird's eye view (BEV) to identify map elements pixel by pixel\cite{li2022hdmapnet,dong2022superfusion,peng2023bevsegformer}.
+However, it is evident that these works require intricate post-processing steps to generate the vectorized representation of map elements.
+Therefore, the approaches of representing map elements as polylines composed of point sequences have been introduced\cite{liao2022maptr,liao2023maptrv2,yuan2024streammapnet,xu2023insightmapper,yu2023scalablemap}.
+Typically, such methods design detection heads based on the DETR decoder\cite{carion2020end}.
+The initial query aggregates the feature, updating the coordinates of the reference points, thus continuously fitting them to the target points

-However, these type of networks structure have the following two drawbacks: One drawback is the design of queries neglects the incorporation of positional feature of map elements.
-In the deformable attention\cite{zhu2020deformable}, the coordinates of the initial reference points are predicted by MLP from $n$-dimensional positional queries.
-However, since the positional queries are unrelated to BEV, it restricts the networks' comprehension of positional prior information.
-Another drawback is the high computational complexity of vanilla self-attention, making it difficult to meet the demand for setting a large number of queries to enhance model prediction diversity.
-Furthermore, vanilla self-attention overlooks the strong correlation among queries within the same instance.
+However, these approaches have the following two drawbacks: One drawback is the design of queries neglects the incorporation of physical positional information.
+So, the coordinates of the initial reference points are predicted by a multilayer perceptron (MLP) from $d$-dimensional positional queries.
+However, since the positional queries are unrelated to BEV, they restrict the networks' comprehension of positional prior information\cite{li2023lanesegnet} , such as the explicit relative position encoding.
+Another drawback is the high computational complexity of vanilla self-attention, making it challenging to meet the demand for setting a large number of queries to enhance model prediction diversity.
+Furthermore, vanilla self-attention overlooks the strong feature correlation among queries within the same instances.